National Health Care Supply Chain Week

-Join your peers nationwide during SC Week to promote the profession and be reminded about many important roles you take on every day to advance your healthcare organization.
+Join your peers nationwide during SC Week to promote the profession and be reminded about many important roles you take on every day to advance your health care organization.

-Get the word out!
 Circulate SC Week to your colleagues and social media outlets.
 Don't forget to follow and mention @AHRMMtweets, and use the hashtag #SCWeek!

 Download the Promotional Toolkit.

-About SC Week
+About Supply Chain Week

-Each year, the first week of October is dedicated to celebrating healthcare supply chain professionals for their outstanding contributions to healthcare and the overall success of the supply chain.
-Sponsored by AHRMM, National Healthcare Supply Chain Week (SC Week) provides an opportunity to recognize the integral role supply chain professionals play in delivering high-quality patient care throughout the healthcare field.
+Each year, the first week of October is dedicated to celebrating health care supply chain professionals for their outstanding contributions to health care and the overall success of the supply chain.
+Sponsored by AHRMM, National Health Care Supply Chain Week (SC Week) provides an opportunity to recognize the integral role supply chain professionals play in delivering high-quality patient care throughout the health care field.